Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Analysis of the Discrete Coupled Cluster Equations

 The main focus of our subsequent analysis will be to demonstrate how, under suitable assumptions, the sequence of discrete coupled cluster equations \eqref{eq:CC_discrete_2} satisfies the hypotheses of Theorem \ref{Caloz_Rappaz_2}.
-For clarity of exposition, we will proceed in the following steps: \begin{enumerate} \item First, in Section \ref{sec:4a}, we will prove certain technical lemmas which are related to the \emph{consistency} of the discrete coupled cluster equations \eqref{eq:CC_discrete_2}.
+For clarity of exposition, we will proceed in the following steps: \begin{enumerate} \item First, in Section \ref{sec:4a}, we will prove a technical lemma related to the \emph{consistency} of the discrete coupled cluster equations \eqref{eq:CC_discrete_2}.
 This step will require imposing certain assumptions on the sequence of reference determinants $\{\Psi_{0, K}\}_{K \in \mathbb{N}}$ constructed as in Notation~\ref{def:seq_ref}.

 \item Second, in Section \ref{sec:4b}, we will identify certain classes of approximation spaces $\{\widetilde{\mV}_K\}_{K\geq N}$ for which the stability of the discrete coupled cluster equations \eqref{eq:CC_discrete_2} can be expected to hold, at least asymptotically.